LSSTC-DSFP/LSSTC-DSFP-Sessions/dsfp_github_faq.md

 ## Simple solution to prevent merge conflicts

 For example purposes we will assume you now need to work on a notebook called IntroductionToMachineLearning.ipynb.
-First [pull from upstream](dsfp_github_faq.md#update-local-copy-of-dsfp-repo) to get the latest version of the repository in your master branch.
+First [pull from upstream](dsfp_github_faq.md#update-local-copy-of-dsfp-repo) to get the latest version of the repository in your main branch.

 Then, copy the new notebook to your own local version, something like:
     $ cp IntroductionToMachineLearning.ipynb IntroductionToMachineLearning_MyWork.ipynb